View Albert Gring's Obituary on ReadingEagle.com and share memories

 (Arthur) and Lora Lee Henry (Christopher Maghee).

-Albert retired from Sears & Roebuck.
+Albert retired from Sears & Roebuck after spending many years at the paper mill.
 He was a former member of Calvary United Methodist Church, Wyomissing.
-Albert loved to saltwater fish and spend time in Delaware.
+Albert

+enjoyed spending time with family and friends fishing throughout the country.
+He spent many years fishing in Delaware with his wife, Alverta.

-Services will be held Saturday, March 23, 2019, at 11:00 a.m. at Edward J. Kuhn Funeral Home Inc., West Reading, with burial to follow at Forest Hills Memorial Gardens.
-A viewing will be held Friday, March 22, 2019, from 6 to 7:30 p.m. at the funeral home.
-Online condolences may be
+Services will be held Saturday, March 23, 2019, at 11 a.m. at Edward J. Kuhn Funeral Home Inc., West Reading, with burial to follow at Forest Hills Memorial Gardens.
+There will be a visitation on Friday, March 22, 2019, from 6:00 to 7:30 p.m. at the funeral home.
+Online condolences can be expressed at www.kuhnfuneralhomes.com.